freedomjs/tutorial/content/07dorabellacrypto.md

 threat models.
 For now though, we will set up with the blank passphrase and focus on how to properly use the API after the setup is complete.

+# Exchanging keys
+TODO - `exportKey` gets the public key, and currently users automatically exchange on connection.
+This means that messages are at least encrypted, but no out-of-band trust is established in the key.

-# Using the crypto API to exchange secure messages
+# Using the PGP API to exchange secure messages
+The workhorse methods of the PGP API are `signEncrypt` and `verifyDecrypt` - these operations do what they say on the tin.
+Specifically, `signEncrypt` can sign and/or encrypt a message, and `verifyDecrypt` can verify and/or decrypt.
+For *Dorabella* we will be both authenticating (signing/verifying) and securely encoding (encrypting/decrypting) the messages.

+TODO finish, also address armoring/dearmoring